On this page:

 Gather documents needed to apply.

 - FSA ID: Visit studentaid.gov to create or manage your FSA ID.
-Students will need an FSA ID to sign their FAFSA and to fill out a FAFSA renewal.
-For dependent students, at least one legal parent must also have an FSA ID to electronically sign their student’s FAFSA or to apply for a Direct PLUS loan.
-Details on how to create an FSA ID can be found below.
+Students along with other FAFSA contributors must have an FSA ID.
+Details on who is considered a contributor and how to create an FSA ID can be found below.

 - Social Security number